 Shalom is the full scope of achievement of this same power: the return breath and ebb tide to the outflow of love; and the reaping of that which love has sown.
 In love we evoke the true self beyond polarity, imbuing the world with its unifying vision.
 In shalom we harvest the fruit of this effort, as dark places are renewed and rekindled, and finally all is set aglow.
 The world coalesces in God as a web of mutually gratifying relations, and as it slowly shines forth, it yields up a state of universal flourishing and resounding wholeness.
 To feel this brings new love that runs still deeper than before – in a fertile interplay, which spirals out forevermore.

 Yet the saga unfolds within us still, as we carry its seed in the ground of our soul.
 God joins us gently to each other, and to Himself, throughout this epic journey.
-With one arm He embraces us, from the heart of the world; with the other, He beckons to the wild frontier.
-We must face all the shadows, until we reach light, and crawl on our belly before we take flight.
+With one arm He embraces us, from the heart of the world; with another, He beckons to the wild frontier.
+We must face all our shadows before we reach light, and crawl on our belly before we take flight.
 Every moment is a leap of faith, a plunge into mystery, a clarion call to adventure.
-And so shall we explore our own vast uncharted shores: the triumph and tragedy, the sorrow, the striving and the joy – for thus is the broad sweep of life, itself, where the edge of chaos draws nigh.
+So shall we explore our own vast uncharted shores: the triumph and tragedy, the sorrow, the striving and the joy – for thus is the broad sweep of life, itself, where the edge of chaos draws nigh.

 Yet mystics of every land insist that the kingdom of heaven lies within.
-The call echoes thus throughout all of eternity: we must transcend the shackles of our mind, if ever we truly wish to be free.
-We only discover such things by direct encounter and experience.
-A voice whispers behind the cosmic veil, resounding in the inner chambers of our soul.
-It urges us to follow its thread, to discover the path we were meant to tread.
+The call echoes thus throughout all eternity, we must transcend the shackles of our mind if we truly wish to be free.
+This can only be discovered by direct encounter and experience.
+A voice whispers behind the cosmic veil, resounding in the innermost chamber of our soul: it urges us to follow its thread, and to discover the path we were always meant to tread.
 Then, may we finally join the chorus, blasting trumpets far and wide off every peak and mountainside; raising banners to the wind unfurled – and shouting everlasting truth, from out across the rooftops of the world.